 Although this revelation has come, my memory and remembrance of those who have gone before us remains.
 But my searching can cease and I can finally be at peace that the something I’ve been chasing isn’t truly there.
 I realize this isn’t the case for all, and to those who need help, I implore you to seek it.
 Embracing my post-traumatic growth as a result of the experiences I’ve been privileged to have on behalf of the nation can and should be much more powerful than the obsession of post-traumatic stress we read in the headlines as a false tribute to the overinflated victimization and “pity party” everyone wants to throw for the veteran community.

-For others who feel they may be chasing ghosts or grasping for air, know that just as we would want our loved ones to go on and live a life of joy and happiness in the event something catastrophic happens to us, our fallen comrades would want the same.
-As Grossman said during his course, “sometimes the most noble and honorable thing isn’t sacrificing your life, but living a life of sacrifice.”
+For others who feel they may be chasing ghosts or gasping for air, know that just as we would want our loved ones to go on and live a life of joy and happiness in the event something catastrophic happens to us, our fallen comrades would want the same.
+As Grossman said during his course, “sometimes the noblest and honorable thing isn’t sacrificing your life, but living a life of sacrifice.”
 Living a vibrant and purpose-driven life is the least we can do to pay tribute to those who have gone before us.
 It’s how we can “make it matter.”
-So the challenge to my fellow veterans and active duty personnel is to do what we’ve always been told to do numerous times in our career . . .
+So the challenge to my fellow veterans and active-duty personnel is to do what we’ve always been told to do numerous times in our career . . .
 “Carry on.”